kathychen47/kathychen47.github.io/source/_posts/Computed_Tomography/Artifacts/CT Artifacts(Intro).md

   - CT
   - Artifacts
   - CT Artifacts
-toc: true
 ---

 ## Artifact Definition

-Any systematic discrepancy between the CT numbers in the reconstructed image and the true attenuation coefficients of the object.
+Any `systematic` discrepancy between the CT numbers in the reconstructed image and the true attenuation coefficients of the object.

 ## Appearance of CT artifacts